jcn/user-skills/README.md

 - How might you implement this?
 - What are some of the challenges we will face in displaying this list of users?
+- What if we want to order these users by experience?